ziporah/Marlin/README.md

   - USB comunication / pronterface
   - TFT
   - Filament runout detector.
-  - EEPROM
+  - EEPROM (Flash emulation)
   - Powerloss.
-See issues tab.
   - [Bltouch](https://github.com/davidtgbe/Marlin/blob/bugfix-2.0.x/docs/Tutorials/bltouch-en.md)

 ### On progress:
-  - PC/SD firmware load/update: I've managed to get working OpenBLT, (PC-USB / SD / DFU) updates.
-I'm still looking for a way to do a first time flash without flasher.
+  - PC/SD firmware load/update: I've managed to get working OpenBLT, (PC-USB / SD / DFU) updates. ~~I'm still looking for a way to do a first time flash without flasher~~.
 Even so, a hardware flasher is very recommended for its price.
+  - Take advantage of onboard EEPROM I2C instead of emulated flash.

 ### To take a look:
   - All files on path "Marlin\buildroot\share\PlatformIO\variants\ET4\" should be adapted to ET4/5 Board.
 Specially peripheralPins.c, variant.cpp, variant.h etc..